zenglg/unvme/README.md

     + The unvme-benchmark script will run fio tests for random read and then random write using 1, 4, 8, and 16 jobs (threads) with iodepth of 1, 4, 8, 16, 32, and 64.

+    + The complete benchmark test will take about 6 hours.
+For comparison between modules, random read results are more relevant since SSD write time tend to fluctuate due to caching.
+It is also better to add "processor.max_cstate=1 intel_idle.max_cstate=0" to the boot command line to turn off the CPU power saving feature which may also affect results.

     + For UNVMe, the number of fio jobs will be translated to the number of queues and iodepth (+1) will be the queue size.